yayaduckd/iniz/README.md

 password = zigisfun
 ```

-Define your destination struct (the naming of nested structs is not important):
+Define your destination struct (the naming of fields must match the naming within the .ini file):

 ```zig
 const HTTPConfig = struct {